Oʻahu Gardening Events

 2026 Notification List: https://forms.gle/wV7P7gWnyES5g6BF6

-Visit us at your local Farmers Market!
+Visit us at the KCC Farmers Market!

 Tips: When bringing plant samples with suspected plant disease be sure to bring new leaves AND old leaves, include flowers or fruits that show symptoms.
-Pictures of the garden or plants showing stress is encouraged!
+Pictures of the garden or plants is encouraged!
 Please read here for more information: Collecting Plant Disease and Insect Pest Samples for Problem Diagnosis.
 Information about gardening in Hawaiʻi is located in Tropical Topics.

 Educational Outreach